Privacy Statement of Delissen Martens lawyers, tax advice and mediation

 - Deletion of personal data

-We will not retain your personal data any longer than is necessary for achieving the purposes for which we have obtained the data, unless a statutory retention period applies.
+We will not retain your personal data for any longer than is necessary to achieve the purposes for which we have obtained the data, unless a statutory retention period applies.

 In the event we have assisted you by providing legal advice or in legal proceedings, we will in principle keep your case file in our filing system for a period of 7 years.
 There can be legal reasons to keep a case file for a longer period.
-In that case we will inform the client of the longer retention period and the underlying reason or reasons therefor.
+In that case, we will inform the client of the longer retention period and the underlying reason or reasons.

 We have taken appropriate technical and organisational measures to protect your personal data against unlawful processing.
 An integral part of those measures is that we make use of encryption when storing data, that two factor authentication is used when logging onto our IT systems and that a backup is made of the data on our system.